mariadb-developers/mariadb-getting-started/README.md

 ## Support and Contribution <a name="support"></a>

-Please feel free to submit PR's, issues or requests to this project project directly.
+Please feel free to submit PR's, issues or requests to this project project or projects within the [official MariaDB Corporation GitHub organization](https://github.com/mariadb-corporation).

 If you have any other questions, comments, or looking for more information on MariaDB please check out: